FIWARE/test.NonFunctional/tests/kurento/casos_prueba_kurento.md

 # Kurento: test cases description #

-There has been contemplated only a Loopback scenario.
+It has only been contemplated a Loopback scenario.
 For the execution of the tests it was configured a test environment consists of one physical machine for the deployment of Kurento server and 7 virtual machines to inject load.
 To simulate loading and monitoring Kurento server, has been developed a software adhoc wherein Selenium WebDriver has been used.

 ## Test Cases 1.- Loopback’s Stress Scenario ##